Temsah 4: Design

 It features a V-shaped chassis to provide space to disperse the blast, and also features an Egyptian made remote-controlled robotic battle turret.
 The Temsah 4 armoured vehicle is based on a Mercedes-Benz chassis to reduce through-life costs and features scalable protection levels.

 Shown at IDEX 2023 was the Temsah 4 based on a Mercedes-Benz 1725 Atego 4x4 chassis, with a maximum gross vehicle weight of 15t of which 4t is payload.
 In addition to the commander and driver it can carry six dismounts, with options including blast-attenuating seats, runflat tyres and a central tyre inflation system.
 Cameras provide situational awareness through 360 degrees and there is a single night vision camera for the driver.

 It can also be equipped with a GPS system and a military grade paint.

 The Temsah 4 is 6.2 meters long, 2.5 meters wide and 2.7 meters high, and is fitted with 365/65/R20 tires, run-flat inserts being available as option.
 The driver has a 9-inch NVG-compatible display that shows not only the engine data, but also the images provided by one frontal thermal camera and three day cameras.
 But the vehicle peculiarity is its full modularity; at EDEX the vehicle was shown with the rear module separated, lifted from the chassis thanks to four mechanical jacks.
-To reduce vibrations a rubber mat is put between the chassis and the module, the lock being done using around 20 bolts that are put in place from the inside of the amoured cabin.
+To reduce vibrations a rubber mat is put between the chassis and the module, the lock being done using around 20 bolts that are put in place from the inside of the armoured cabin.
 This modularity allows a very quick role reconfiguration when deployed in a forward base; modules already been considered include, beside the carrier module, a command post, an ambulance and a rocket launcher.

 Other members of the Temsah 4x4 family include the Temsah Sherpa which is based on a French Arquus Sherpa 4x4 chassis as well as the compact Temsah 3, Temsah 5 and Temsah 6 which in addition to being marketed in APC configuration are also available as pick-ups.